opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 Grouping and Ungrouping Vectors
 '''''''''''''''''''''''''''''''
-All the vector strokes of a drawing lie on the same level, therefore drawing *areas* are outlined by segments defined by strokes intersections.
+All the vector strokes of a drawing lie on the same plane, therefore drawing *areas* are outlined by segments defined by strokes intersections.
 This means that if you draw two intersecting squares, automatically three areas are defined: one belonging only to the first square, one to the second one, and another defined by the intersection.

-To organize strokes you can use the grouping features, that creates a new entity containing only the strokes you select.
+To organize strokes you can use the grouping features, that creates a new group entity containing only the strokes you select.

-In the case of two intersecting squares, if you want the two squares to be overlapping instead of intersecting, you can create a group containing the strokes of the first square, and another those of the second square, thus defining two entities whose order can be arranged.
+In the case of two intersecting squares, if you want the two squares to be overlapping instead of intersecting, you can create a group containing the strokes of the first square, and another those of the second square, thus defining two groups whose order can be arranged.

 It's possible to create as many groups as you want in any drawing; groups can be made of one stroke only as well, for instance a circle, or a line.